dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 • Be thoughtful of any early symptoms before training.
 (Do not attend training sessions if you exhibit any of the following symptoms: Fever or chills, Cough, Shortness of breath or difficulty breathing, Fatigue, Muscle or body aches, Headache, loss of taste or smell, Sore throat, Congestion or runny nose, Nausea or vomiting, Diarrhea)

-• Create a buddy system to exclusively train together (No switching partners is allowed)

 ## AT JIU-JITSU NYC ACTIONS AND PROTOCOLS:

 • Hand sanitizer will be provided by the mats, changing area, lobby and at the entrance of the gym. • Disinfectant area for feet before stepping onto the mats. • Commonly touched surfaces will be wiped down twice before arrival and after dismissal • Allow as much fresh air ventilation as possible between sessions. • Covid-19 specific liability waiver. • Disinfect throughout the day all common and high-traffic areas such as the entrance, gym mats, and restrooms in between classes. • Staff members will be tested twice a month and will provide proof of negative exam after every test. • Staff will maintain social distance amongst each other when possible • We will follow testing policies and procedures required for staff according to the guidelines established by CDC and local government. • Temperature checks will be administered prior to training.